How To Manage Cravings When You Quit?26 Jul 2019

 Dig into something with a multi-layered, satisfying texture

 Fight your craving by chewing on something such as sugarless gum or hard candy.
 This will temporarily distract your mind and give your mouth something else to do.
 Look for options that are crunchy and satisfying or have an interesting texture such as raw carrots, lettuce, pumpkin seeds, celery or nuts.

 Don’t give in to it’s-just-one way of thinking

 It can be very tempting to convince yourself that you’re just going to have that ‘one cigarette’, but don’t give in.
 More often than not, having just one leads to another and you may end up smoking again.

 Physical activity doesn’t just help distract you from your cravings, it can also reduce their intensity.
 Get out for a walk or a jog, or if you’re at work, try running up and down the stairs a few times.
 Even a short burst of physical activity can make a tobacco craving go away.
 If you’re stuck indoors, try something else like squats or push-ups.
 Or do some household chores like vacuuming or doing the dishes.
 It’ll help fight the cravings, plus you’ll earn some brownie points from your significant other or your family!

 As you make it through the quitting journey, don’t forget to reward yourself- for the big milestones as well as the little ones.
 Give yourself small rewards for every single day you make it through the first two weeks- those are the toughest after all- and bigger rewards at the end of weeks one and two.

-Finally, remember that it’s you who are in charge.
+Finally, remember that it’s you who is in charge.
 You’re not at the mercy of your cravings; they are just an urge that you can conquer.
 Don’t give up and focus on what really matters- your future, your close ones, YOU.
-Each time you conquer a craving, you are one step closer to staying smoke free for good.
+Each time you conquer a craving, you are one step closer to staying smoke-free for good.